metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `ignore` (Attributes List) Ignore contains a list of rules for specifying which changes to ignoreduring diffing. (see [below for nested schema](#nestedatt--spec--drift_detection--ignore))
+- `ignore` (Attributes List) Ignore contains a list of rules for specifying which changes to ignore during diffing. (see [below for nested schema](#nestedatt--spec--drift_detection--ignore))
-- `mode` (String) Mode defines how differences should be handled between the Helm manifestand the manifest currently applied to the cluster.If not explicitly set, it defaults to DiffModeDisabled.
+- `mode` (String) Mode defines how differences should be handled between the Helm manifest and the manifest currently applied to the cluster.
+If not explicitly set, it defaults to DiffModeDisabled.

 <a id="nestedatt--spec--drift_detection--ignore"></a>
 ### Nested Schema for `spec.drift_detection.ignore`

 Required:

-- `paths` (List of String) Paths is a list of JSON Pointer (RFC 6901) paths to be excluded fromconsideration in a Kubernetes object.
+- `paths` (List of String) Paths is a list of JSON Pointer (RFC 6901) paths to be excluded from consideration in a Kubernetes object.

 Optional:

-- `target` (Attributes) Target is a selector for specifying Kubernetes objects to which thisrule applies.If Target is not set, the Paths will be ignored for all Kubernetesobjects within the manifest of the Helm release. (see [below for nested schema](#nestedatt--spec--drift_detection--ignore--target))
+- `target` (Attributes) Target is a selector for specifying Kubernetes objects to which this rule applies.
+If Target is not set, the Paths will be ignored for all Kubernetes objects within the manifest of the Helm release. (see [below for nested schema](#nestedatt--spec--drift_detection--ignore--target))

 <a id="nestedatt--spec--drift_detection--ignore--target"></a>
 ### Nested Schema for `spec.drift_detection.ignore.target`

 Optional:

-- `annotation_selector` (String) AnnotationSelector is a string that follows the label selection expressionhttps://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#apiIt matches with the resource annotations.
+- `annotation_selector` (String) AnnotationSelector is a string that follows the label selection expression https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#api It matches with the resource annotations.
-- `group` (String) Group is the API group to select resources from.Together with Version and Kind it is capable of unambiguously identifying and/or selecting resources.https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
+- `group` (String) Group is the API group to select resources from.
+Together with Version and Kind it is capable of unambiguously identifying and/or selecting resources. https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
-- `kind` (String) Kind of the API Group to select resources from.Together with Group and Version it is capable of unambiguouslyidentifying and/or selecting resources.https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
+- `kind` (String) Kind of the API Group to select resources from.
+Together with Group and Version it is capable of unambiguously identifying and/or selecting resources. https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
-- `label_selector` (String) LabelSelector is a string that follows the label selection expressionhttps://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#apiIt matches with the resource labels.
+- `label_selector` (String) LabelSelector is a string that follows the label selection expression https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#api It matches with the resource labels.
 - `name` (String) Name to match resources with.
 - `namespace` (String) Namespace to select resources from.
-- `version` (String) Version of the API Group to select resources from.Together with Group and Kind it is capable of unambiguously identifying and/or selecting resources.https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md
+- `version` (String) Version of the API Group to select resources from.
+Together with Group and Kind it is capable of unambiguously identifying and/or selecting resources. https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/api-group.md